shun-li-casia/robotics_sdk_tda4vm/docker/README.md

 * Cloning the main GIT repository for Robotics SDK under `/opt/robotics_sdk`
 * Setting up the folders for evaluating the Robotics SDK under `$HOME/j7ros_home`
 * Downloading ROSBAG and other data files
 * Downloading several deep-learning models from the edge AI model zoo.
-You can also use the model downloader tool (please refer to [this section](http://software-dl.ti.com/jacinto7/esd/processor-sdk-linux-sk-tda4vm/08_00_01_10/exports/docs/inference_models.html) [TODO: uprate URL] for more details).
+You can also use the model downloader tool (please refer to [this section](http://software-dl.ti.com/jacinto7/esd/processor-sdk-linux-sk-tda4vm/08_01_00_02/exports/docs/inference_models.html) for more details).

 ### 2.3.2 On the Remote Ubuntu PC
 In a similar way, you can use the same script to set up on the remote Ubuntu PC for visualization: